 We can receive records as a statutory deposit, gift, purchase, bequest, or long-term loan.
 When we purchase records or receive them as the result of a gift or bequest they become the property of Herefordshire Council and we encourage donors to include in the gift any copyright which they may hold in the records.
 Records on long-term loan remain under the ownership of the depositor who should alert the Record Office to any change of address and ensure that the Record Office is notified of any change of ownership.

-Our terms of deposit and deposit form sets out how we will store and catalogue records, what access the public will have and sets out the copyright and reproduction provisions.
+Our terms of deposit and deposit form set out how we will store and catalogue records, what access the public will have and the copyright and reproduction provisions.